Athletics: Sizzling Coleman leaves Doha cold with 100 meters win

 DOHA (Reuters) - American Christian Coleman scorched to the 100 meters world championship gold medal on Saturday but the crowning of the world’s fastest man could generate no more buzz than the air conditioning in a half-empty Khalifa Stadium.

-Coleman, silver medalist behind Justin Gatlin two years ago in London, did his part to send a jolt of excitement through a thin audience by turning the tables on his team mate in a season’s best time of 9.76 seconds.
+Coleman, runner-up to Justin Gatlin two years ago in London, did his part to send a jolt of excitement through a thin audience by turning the tables on his team mate in a season’s best 9.76 seconds, making him the sixth fastest man of all-time.

+“Last time it was a surprise when I won silver, this time there was a lot of pressure but I managed to come out with a gold,” Coleman told reporters.
+“At the end all my worries evaporated out there.
+It was crazy feeling.

+“To add my name to the list of legendary guys who’ve come before me is an honor and a blessing.”

 Canadian Andre De Grasse, a triple medal winner at the Rio Olympics and returning to form after a string of injuries, completed the podium by clocking 9.90 to take the bronze.